 While progesterone and estrogen are two key hormones for your fertility health, there are several others that need be in sync as well.
 During the course of a menstrual cycle various hormones are working together in a complex symphony to trigger the components of ovulation and menstruation.

 To determine where your hormones are at, and which ones might be out of balance, I always recommend doing a comprehensive hormone test so we can get a baseline read of your hormone levels.
-These results will help us understand the root cause of your hormonal issues and the area(s) that is causing the most harm.
+You can take this test easily from the comfort of your own home.
+The results will help us understand the root cause of your hormonal issues and the area(s) that is causing the most harm.

 Risk factors such as age, weight, reproductive history and length of time trying to conceive can have a significant impact on your odds of getting pregnant and having a healthy, full term pregnancy without any complications.

 Unfortunately your age really does matter when it comes to fertility … At age 30, the average woman’s chance of conceiving during any one cycle is 20%.
 By age 40, that chance drops to a low 5% (!!).
 Those are some crazy statistics right?

 Weight can also be a major fertility factor – being excessively thin or overweight can lead to infertility problems.
 Estrogen is partially produced in our fat cells – so too much or too little fat on the body can wreak havoc on estrogen levels.

 Being diagnosed with certain reproductive conditions such as endometriosis, low ovarian reserve, fibroids, or a thyroid disorder most definitely affects your fertility health.
 It’s super important to talk with your doctor and make sure you’re getting the proper treatment necessary BEFORE trying to conceive.